Is it Safe to Take Antibiotics While Pregnant?

 Streptomycin

-Doctors usually recommend streptomycin to treat tuberculosis.
-This antibiotic should not be taken during pregnancy because it can cause hearing loss in the baby.
+Streptomycin, used to treat tuberculosis, is not recommended during pregnancy as it can cause hearing loss in the baby.

 Ciprofloxacin

-Ciprofloxacin is a commonly prescribed antibiotic for treating urinary tract infections.
-Doctors do not suggest this medicine during pregnancy as it can cause abnormal bone development in your unborn baby.
+Ciprofloxacin, used for urinary tract infections, is not recommended during pregnancy as it may cause abnormal bone development in the baby.

 Summary